aserimeha8-byte/Mamaearth-Product-Portfolio-Market-Based-Analysis/README.md

 Top 10 most expensive products?                             | Select where subquery                           | Price distribution from 1749 to 1199
 categories dominate the low-price segment?                  | With cte1 as (case when then end) cte2(count()  | Face wash dominates 0-250 segment
                                                               where group by select where subquery
-% of products fall into budget, mid-range, premium tiers?   | With cte as (case when the end) select          | Budget - 60.61%, Mid-range - 51.52%,
+% of products fall into budget, mid-range, premium tiers?   | With cte as (case when then end) select         | Budget - 60.61%, Mid-range - 51.52%,
                                                               select round(count()*100 / subquery                  Premium - 5.45%
                                                                group by order by
 ```